Be sure you use the proper cover letter format to make your cover letter readable and professional.

 Here are three tips for writing a hospitality cover letter that gets recruiters interested in your application:

-1. Use proper formatting for your hospitality cover letter
+1. Format your hospitality cover letter properly

 Your cover letter is an opportunity to showcase your experience and skills in the hospitality industry.
 So it’s important to use a cover letter format that will highlight your relevant qualifications and set you apart from other candidates.
 Here’s how: